steeveroucaute10-epping/pingDiagnostic/README.md

 - ✅ **Graceful shutdown** with Ctrl+C
 - ✅ **Summary statistics** at the end of each session
 - ✅ **Auto-detects default gateway** (Eero router)
-- ✅ **Time Synchronization**: Checks and optionally syncs system time with NTP servers for accurate timestamps across multiple computers
+- ✅ **Script-Level Time Synchronization**: Automatically adjusts all timestamps to NTP time (no root privileges required)
 - ✅ **Easy to use command-line interface**

 ## Requirements